-- 90 clock hours of training (for the online course) or 84 clock hours of training (for the live lecture course)
+- 90 clock hours of training (for the online and online flex courses) or 84 clock hours of training (for the live lecture course)

 - A Certificate of Completion from University of Arizona Continuing & Professional Education upon successful completion of the program.
 Update April 2021: this Certificate will be available in a downloadable digital format.